 If the missing document or transcript is not a “normal” appellate record item, you must file an “augment motion” with the Court of Appeal seeking permission to add more material to the transcript.31

-When the missing item is one which is not a public record…such as a
+When the missing item is one that is not a public record, such as a

 - medical or psychological report, or

 - sealed transcript involving the identity of a confidential informant,

 you should request that the Superior Court clerk send the item, under seal, directly to the Court of Appeal.